Mintcash

 Run each flow you plan to ship in sandbox before going live:

-• Happy path — a Google Pay authorization that lands on payment.succeeded / processed.
+• Happy path — a Google Pay authorization that lands on payment.succeeded.

-• 3DS challenge — confirm ACS flow works as expected and finalize successfully.
+• 3DS challenge — confirm the challenge renders and finalizes successfully.

-• Webhook delivery — confirm your endpoint receives the final callback.
+• Webhook delivery — confirm your endpoint receives the final event.